Zadigo/kryptone/README.md

     pass
 ```

+## Monitoring

+Your spiders can be monitered in through multiple ways.
+The custom monitoring method used by Kryptone is emailing.
+If an emailing system is present in your project, Kryptone will use this for any detected failure.
+Exceptions are bubbled up so you can have a precise idea of what exactly went wrong in your project.

 ## Settings

 You can specify a wait time for which the web scrapper is supposed to wait until going to the next page.